How to use Geographic Step Closure (GSC) Override function

 To use this function you will need the correct user roles.

-Note: From 6 April 2017, an additional exception has been introduced to allow any customer with more than 2 children to claim tax credits despite living in a closed postcode area.
+Note: From 6 April 2017, an additional exception was introduced to allow any customer with more than two children to claim tax credits despite living in a closed postcode area.

 Note: To arrive at this point you will be manually capturing a new claim.
 The override function will be used when performing repair or corrective action

 - update application notes with TG04 or TG05 from TCM0174020.
 For how to do this, use TCM1000001.

 - select ‘OK’